beam-community/elixir-companies/README.md

 * Canvas ([GitHub](https://github.com/usecanvas)) - Notes for team of nerds.
 * [Planning Center](https://planning.center) ([Github](https://github.com/planningcenter)) - Planning Center's suite of apps work together to allow more ministry in your Ministry.
 Planning Center is from USA.
 And it's adopting Elixir to it's stack.
+* [RexPad](https://www.rexpad.com/) - Nimble collaborative note-taking.
+Located in Gothenburg, Sweden.
+Backend is written in Elixir and Phoenix.

 #### Consulting